ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 1. User connects to the application.
-2. If using a custom domain and a TLS certificate, the certificate is managed by and deployed from the {{site.data.keyword.cloudcerts_short}}.
+2. If using a custom domain and a TLS certificate, the certificate is managed by and deployed from the {{site.data.keyword.secrets-manager_short}}.
 3. {{site.data.keyword.appid_short}} secures the application and redirects the user to the authentication page.
 Users can also sign up.
 4. The application runs in a Kubernetes cluster from an image stored in the {{site.data.keyword.registryshort_notm}}.
 This image is automatically scanned for vulnerabilities.
 5. Uploaded files are stored in {{site.data.keyword.cos_short}} with accompanying metadata stored in {{site.data.keyword.cloudant_short_notm}}.
-6. Object storage buckets, {{site.data.keyword.appid_short}}, and {{site.data.keyword.cloudcerts_short}} services leverage a user-provided key to encrypt data.
+6. Object storage buckets, {{site.data.keyword.appid_short}}, and {{site.data.keyword.secrets-manager_short}} services leverage a user-provided key to encrypt data.
 7. Application management activities are logged by {{site.data.keyword.at_full_notm}}.

 <!--##istutorial#-->